RedthMC/audio-clipper/README.md

 # audio clipper

-clip 10 seconds of voice in a voice chat type !clip in the voice channel chat
+clip 10 seconds of voice in a voice chat

+## Usage

+in the voice channel chat,

+first !join

+then !clip